turingschool/backend-curriculum-site/module2/lessons/passing_data_in_rails.md

 And since we are iterating over `@artists`, we will need to define that in our `artists#index` action as `@artists = Artist.all`

-Your test should now be passing - you have successfully created a new object with `form_tag`!
+Your test should now be passing - you have successfully created a new object with `form_with`!

 ## Destroying an Artist